ynixt/dravus-sensor-panel/README.md

 ## Not supported yet :weary:

 - Gauge (Coming soon :clock10:)
+- Linux: Works, but for now there's a lot of bugs.
 - MacOS (Theoretically, it works, but I haven't had the opportunity to test it yet.)

 ## Download